ngeri/accessible/README.md

 }
 ```

 ## Usage <a name="usage"></a>

 1. Download the latest [released binary](https://github.com/ngergo100/Accessible/releases/download/0.0.1/accessible).
-2. Make it executable with chmod +x for example (If you have a .dms extension then remove it first)
+2. Make it executable with `chmod +x accessible`.
+(If you have a .dms extension then remove it first)
 3. Copy it to `/usr/local/bin/`.

 You should create a `.accessible.yml` configuration file in your project's root directory (next to your project file).